 Bar-Natan lists pairs of knots that have identical Jones polynomial and distinct Khovanov homology.
-A subset of this list consists of rational knots paired with certain rational tangle closures of the (3,-2) pretzel tangle.
-Each pair of this form is related by replacing the (3,-2) pretzel tangle with a rational tangle: an operation that leaves the Jones polynomial unchanged under favourable conditions.
-We investigate a pair on this list, 10{132} and the cinquefoil 5_1 , using immersed curve invariants developed by Kotelskiy, Watson and Zibrowius.
-Using this viewpoint we see how the Jones polynomials of 10{132} and the cinquefoil 5_1 agree and how the Khovanov invariants differ.
-This leads us to the question: For which rational knots does there exist a rational closure of the (3,-2) pretzel tangle with the same Jones polynomial?
-In particular, it is instructive to warm up with: does there exist a rational closure of (3,-2) pretzel tangle with the same Jones polynomial as the unknot?
-We explain why this cannot be the case, and gesture towards some further questions and work in progress.
+A subset of this list consists of rational knots paired with certain rational tangle closures of the (3, -2) pretzel tangle.
+Each pair of this form is related by replacing the (3, -2) pretzel tangle with a rational tangle: an operation that leaves the Jones polynomial unchanged under favourable conditions.
+We investigate a pair on this list, $10{132}$ and the cinquefoil $5_1$ , using immersed curve invariants developed by Kotelskiy, Watson and Zibrowius.
+Using this viewpoint we see how the Jones polynomials of $10{132}$ and the cinquefoil $5_1$ agree and how the Khovanov invariants differ.
+This leads us to the question: For which rational knots does there exist a rational closure of the (3, -2) pretzel tangle with the same Jones polynomial?
+In particular, it is instructive to warm up with: does there exist a rational closure of (3, -2) pretzel tangle with the same Jones polynomial consumption of the same Jones polynomial and work in progress.